elegant-scipy/elegant-scipy/markdown/ch6.markdown

 "Ha!", some of you might be thinking.
 "Ha!
 My desktop has 512GB of RAM!
 It would make short work of this so-called 'large' graph!"

 Perhaps.
-But we will also be analysing the Association for Computing Machinery (ACM) citation graph, a network of over two million scholarly works and references. *That* Laplacian would take up 32 terabytes of RAM.
+But you might also want to analyze the Association for Computing Machinery (ACM) citation graph, a network of over two million scholarly works and references. *That* Laplacian would take up 32 terabytes of RAM.

 However, we know that the dependency and reference graphs are *sparse*: packages usually depend on just a few other packages, not on the whole of PyPI.